sumitkrgupta05/sumitkrgupta05/README.md

 - 👋 Hi, I’m @sumitkrgupta05
 - 👀 I’m interested in coding and development
-- 🌱 I’m currently learning full MERN Stack
+- 🌱 I’m currently learning MERN Stack
 - 💞️ I’m looking to collaborate on Open Source Projects
 <!-- - 📫 How to reach me ... -->